-This article explains the tax laws in Taiwan, you have to know about taxation for a LLC which is the most common company structure in Taiwan.
+If you are willing to incorporate in Taiwan, this article explains the tax laws in Taiwan for a LLC, which is the most common company structure in Taiwan.

-Taiwan imposes a tax on income earned outside the borders separately than if it were earned within the borders.
-Thepredominant estimated rate for offshore income, from our research, but seek professional advice, is 0%.
-TW does not have known exemptions to remit income earned abroad earned outside the borders.
-Taxes are quite low in Taiwan because the highest corporation tax rateis 17%.
-This ranks Taiwan as 54th overall with regards to CIT globally. . .
+A Taiwan resident company is liable to tax on its worldwide income, irrespective of source.
+The predominant estimated tax rate for offshore income, from our research, but seek professional advice, is 17%.
+Taiwan does not have known exemptions to remit income earned outside its borders.
+Taxes are lower than average in Taiwan because the highest corporation tax rate is 17%.
+Taxable income up to TWD 120,000 may be tax exempt.
+Undistributed profits may be subject to a surtax of 10%.
+Taiwan ranks 59th overall with regards to CIT globally.

-The valued added tax rate in TW is 5.00%, that ranks Taiwan as 54th when compared to value added tax rate worldwide.
-In terms of other taxation, an employer will contribute 1,456.00% to the equivalent of a social security fund and an employee will contribute 3.35%.
+The valued added tax rate is 5.00%, that ranks Taiwan as 27th when compared to value added tax rate worldwide.
+Certain goods and services from specified industries are subject to a Gross Business Receipts Tax at a rate from 1% to 5%.
+Certain commodities are subject to Comomodity Tax from 8% to 30%.
+In terms of other taxation, an employer will contribute 17.81% to the equivalent of a social security fund and an employee will contribute 4.49%.
 The overall complexity of the tax system is low.
 This is measured by average time to comply with a country's labor tax requirements is as it is 27hours.
 Contributing to this is the number of yearly labor tax payments, which is 5 in TW.

 There is no known tax on wealth in Taiwan.
-There are inheritance taxes in Taiwan placed on an estate.
+There are inheritance, transfer and real property taxes in Taiwan.
 There are frequently implemented credits for innovation spend that include breaks on taxation in this country.

 The above is not tax or legal advice for your particular circumstances.
-We are able to to reference you to a lawyerin Taiwan who can get you an answer.
+We are able to to reference you to a lawyer in Taiwan who can give you an answer.
 Ready to get started?
-Click the free consultation button above.
+Click the free consultation button above or press incorporate now if you are in a hurry.

 It takes approximately 161 hours to file and prepare documents for a Taiwan Civil Law.